Frequently Asked Questions

 If batter is running to one side of the cooking plate, or you feel your dosas are not evenly spread even though you are closing the lid correctly, check to make sure your DosaMaker is level.

 First, unplug your DosaMaker and allow it to cool completely.
 Carefully hold the top and bottom of the DosaMaker and rotate it so the DosaMaker is upside down and resting on the lid.
 Now check to make sure all 4 rubber feet are pressed completely into their slots.
 All 4 rubber feet must be pressed in completely for the DosaMaker to be level.

 If this does not solve the issue, make sure the surface you are placing your DosaMaker on (the countertop or tabletop) is level.
 If the surface is not level, move your DosaMaker to a surface that is level before cooking.

 My dosa is thicker on one side and not evenly spread.
 What should I do?

 First, make sure your DosaMaker is level.
-Click here to learn how to make sure your DosaMaker is level.
+See the question above to learn how to make sure your DosaMaker is level.